 Preclinical cancer models

-2D cell culture models build the basis in preclinical research for decades.
+2D cell culture models shaped the basis in preclinical research for decades.
 However, validity and significance of drug screening results generated with these models was limited due to the fact that, in vivo, tumor cells grow three-dimensionally in a complex microenvironment, rendering them less accessible to therapeutic agents when compared to cells growing in a monolayer.
-The generation and analysis of patient-derived organoid models (PDOs), growing in a three-dimensional, scaffold-based setting, will overcome this limitation by reproducing the structure of the original cancer much better than any 2D model.
-One of our main goals is the establishment of PDOs derived from various tumor entities prior to treatment and after treatment failure for their subsequent use in preclinical drug testing and identification of treatment resistance mechanisms.
+The generation and analysis of patient-derived 3D models growing in a three-dimensional, scaffold-based setting, will overcome this limitation by reproducing the structure of the original cancer much better than any 2D model.
+One of our main goals is the establishment of 3D model systems derived from various tumor entities prior to treatment and after treatment failure for their subsequent use in preclinical drug testing and identification of treatment resistance mechanisms.
 Further analysis of sensitive and resistant models will identify key players of disease progression, including tumor heterogeneity and subclonal evolution, on the genetic, transcriptomic and proteomic level employing bulk as well as single cell assays.
-The importance of this work becomes even more evident in regards to Charité’s commitment to the 3R principles which demand a Reduction, Replacement and Refinement of preclinical tests in animals.
+The importance of this work becomes even more evident in regards to Charité’s commitment to the 3R principles, which demand a Reduction, Replacement and Refinement of preclinical tests in animals.

 Combinatorial drugging of the MAP kinase pathway in colorectal cancer